WSU-CASAS/ArWISE/README.md

 ## Models

+### Preliminary Steps

+Before training or testing the various models below, some preliminary steps must be taken.

+1. If you want to ignore some activity labels, you can create an `unwanted_activities.csv` file.
+This file has a single header `activity_label`, and each line has an activity label that will be ignored, i.e., any example with this activity label will be removed from the data before training or testing begin.
+An example is provided in the `utilities` directory, but you can modify it or create your own.
+This file is an optional input to the model scripts below.
+If not provided, then no activities are removed.

+2. If you want to map some activity labels to others, or to general categories, you can create an `activity_mapping.csv` file.
+This file has the header `original,mapped`, and each line has the original activity label followed by the activity label it should be mapped to.
+This mapping is applied to all data before training or testing begin.
+An example is provided in the `utilities` directory, but you can modify it or create your own.
+This file is an optional input to the model scripts below.
+If not provided, then no mapping is performed.

+3. The script `utilities/label_encoder.py <activity_mapping.csv>` generates an encoder that maps activity label strings to integers.
+The `<activity_mapping.csv>` argument is the activity mapping CSV file from #2 above.
+The encoder is written to the file `label_encoder.pkl`.
+This file can be provided as input to the model scripts.
+If not provided, then the model scripts will generate a label encoder based on the activity mapping or dataset provided to the model script.
+Generating one label encoder for all the data, and passing this encoder to all training and testing model scripts, is preferred over having each script generate its own encoder.
+An example is provided in the `utilities` directory, which was generated based on the `activity_mapping.csv` file there.

+4. The script `utilities/scaler.py <data.csv>` trains a normalization scaler on the given dataset and writes it to the file `scaler.pkl`.
+This file can be provided as input to the model scripts.
+If not provided, then the model scripts will train a scaler using the dataset provided to the model script.
+Training one scaler on all the data, and passing this scaler to all training and testing model scripts, is preferred over generating scalars for each script.
+An example is provided in the `utilities` directory, which was trained on the ArWISE data.

+## Utilities

+Several utilities are provided.
+These include a `scaler.py` script that trains a normalization scaler on all available data (this is used by most of the models).
+These also includes `activity_mapping.csv`, that contains a list mapping labels found in the original data to the activity categories learned by the models, `unwanted_activities.csv` that filters out unwanted activity categories, `scaler.pkl` that is a normalization model trained on the ArWISE data, and `label_encoder.pkl` that is a model for encoding ArWISE string activity labels to integer representations.

 ## 1D CNN

 The `cnn.py` script trains and tests a 1D CNN human activity recognizer.
 This model processes time series data.
-The code assumes each data point is described by 8 features at 100 consecutive time points, the data have been separated into train and test files, and the files are stored in directory `cnndata`.
+The code assumes each data point is described by 8 features at 100 consecutive time points, and the data have been separated into train and test files, and the files are stored in directory `cnndata`.

 ```
-python cnn.py
+python cnn.py <train.csv> <test.csv>
 ```

 ## DNN